maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 ## Healthcheck script

-To confirm if the PHP scripts are connecting to Maxima navigate to the `STACK configuration page`.
-Choose the link to the healthcheck script.
+To confirm if the PHP scripts are connecting to Maxima navigate to the _STACK configuration page_ (see above).
+Choose the link to the "healthcheck script".

-The CAS-debug option in the STACK settings will provide a very verbose output which is indispensable at this stage.
-Turn this off for production servers, as it is wasteful of storage, particularly when caching results.

 The healthcheck script checks the following.